shar-cai/shar-cai.github.io/index.md

 ---
 layout: home
-title: Home
+title: Hi, I'm Sharon 👋🦈
 ---

-# Hi, I'm Sharon 👋🦈

 Welcome to my mini portfolio.
 I build things that are a mix of **software**, **hardware**, and a dash of **mechanical design**, with a pinch of sugar, spice, and everything nice.